JetBrains/kotless/README.md

 ## Local start

-Kotless' application can be started locally.
+Kotless' application can start locally as an HTTP server.
 This functionality is supported for Kotless and Ktor DSL.

 Moreover, Kotless local start may include AWS emulation.
 Just instantiate your AWS Service client using override for Kotless local starts:
 ```kotlin
 val client = AmazonDynamoDBClientBuilder.standard().withKotlessLocal(AwsResource.DynamoDB).build()
 ```

-During local run LocalStack will be started and all clients will be pointed to it automatically.
+During local run LocalStack will be started and all clients will be pointed to its endpoint automatically.

-Local start functionality does not require any access to cloud provider, so you may check how your application behaves without an AWS account.
+Local start functionality does not require any access to cloud provider, so you may check how your application behaves without AWS account.
 Also, it gives you possibility to debug application locally from your IDE.

 ## Advanced features